microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

 ..  data:: UI_FileEmbed

-    The UI_FileEmbed message is posted when the user activates the *Embed* UI in Office Online.
+    The UI_FileEmbed message is posted when the user activates the *Embed* UI in |wac|.
 The host should use this message to trigger the creation of a :term:`HostEmbeddedViewUrl`, which the host then passes back to the WOPI client using the :js:data:`CanEmbed` message.